sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/onboarding.md

 #### Goals

-- Confidently deploy sourcegraph via all supported deployment methods, and understand when a customer would use one over the others.
+- Confidently deploy Sourcegraph via all supported deployment methods, and understand when a customer would use one over the others.
 - Begin diving into and improving technical documentation and processes.
 - Understand how changes are deployed to our Cloud environments
 - Confidently contributing to and closing team issues

 #### Tasks

-- Review the sourcegraph install docs and make any appropriate updates.
+- Review the Sourcegraph install docs and make any appropriate updates.
 - Shadow another member of DevOps team during an incident or during their on-call schedule.
 - Take on new issues, and pair with other engineers.